GiorgioUniParthenope/ESAME-TECNOWEB/README.md

 * **Docker Desktop** installed and running
 * Active internet connection (for remote PostgreSQL database)

+---

 ### 2. Start the Environment

-From the project root directory, run:
+From the project root directory:

 ```bash
 docker compose up --build